Mobility

 Despite its economic attractiveness, Romania still has a lack of infrastructure, as the expansion of the road and railway network has been neglected over the years.
 Public transport routes built under communism to connect large industrial areas with neighboring residential areas have not been completely adapted to the new requirements during the past 30 years.
 Public transport infrastructure has been modernized (mainly through the acquisition of new means of transport), but has not been connected to the new urban development areas.
 There is also a shortage of intermodal nodes that would improve passenger transportation and ensure the optimal connection between localities.

-In 2017 there were 86,099 km of national roads in Romania, but only 763 km of highways (747 km in 2016) and 6,200 km of European roads.
-About 41.4% of roads are renovated annually.
+In 2022 there were 86.336 km of national roads in Romania, but only 949 km of highways and 6.197 km of European roads.

 The Romanian government has acknowledged the problem and planned investments of 36 billion euros for the period 2016-2030, according to the Master Plan for Transport (GTMP) which summarizes the strategic development of the entire transport infrastructure in Romania.